julwrites/julwrites.github.io/content/blog/2022_02_12_Flutter_Setup.md

 Some things to note:
 1. We do need to add `ANDROID_HOME` to environment variables
 2. We also need to add the `cmdline-tools` and `platform-tools` locations to `PATH`
+3. `sdkmanager` needs to be run with the `--sdk_root=` option

+## An alternative

+Out of sheer frustration, I tried installing Android Studio, promptly regretted my decision, and uninstalled it, and discovered that it had installed the latest platform dependencies and tools in `%LOCALAPPDATA%\Android\Sdk`.
+Using this, I was able to re-do the installation of the command line tools just for `sdkmanager` and soon after was able to get going again.

+## Back to Flutter

 And then after running `flutter doctor` again: